ActivityWatch/docs/src/remote-server.rst

 .. warning:: This is unsafe! (unless you *really* know what you are doing)

-If you decide to not heed our warning, you can open the server to the network by setting the following `configuration`:
+If you decide to not heed our warning, you can open the server to the network by setting the following :doc:`configuration`:

-.. highlight:: toml
 aw-server.toml::

     [server]